sindresorhus/emittery/readme.md

 Using the same listener multiple times for the same event will result in only one method call per emitted event.

+##### Custom subscribable events

+Emittery exports some symbols which represent custom events that can be passed to `Emitter.on` and similar functions.

+- `Emittery.listenerAdded` - Fires when an event listener was added.
+An object with `eventName` and `listener` is provided as data where possible.
+- `Emittery.listenerRemoved` - Fires when an event listener was removed.
+An object with `eventName` and `listener` is provided as data where possible.

 ##### listener(data)

 #### off(eventName, listener)